kevinlizarazo/reportingris4e2022/content/article/3a-geoscience-graduate-students-and-a-global-pandemic.md

 For students like Nandita Kumari, New Mexico is a time to start anew and make up for forgotten fieldwork time.

 One of the prospects of fieldwork is its in-person interaction — traveling, meeting with scientists, and sharing data.
 It is a crucial element of programs like geology, earth, and life sciences.
-These opportunities, however, would come to a halt due to the COVID-19 pandemic.
+These opportunities, however, had come to a halt due to the COVID-19 pandemic.

 She started graduate school in Fall 2019, ready for the research positions the Stony Brook geosciences department would have to offer, including an opportunity to work on the Diviner Lunar Radar Experiment (DLRE) alongside her advisor, Timothy Glotch.

 “It’s a really big opportunity to be a part of a mission team,” Kumari said.
 “People look out for each other and I think that’s really important at school.
 This kind of support.”

-By the spring of 2020, field research opportunities were suspended as the scientific community.
+By the spring of 2020, field research opportunities were suspended in the scientific community.
 The logistics of what could be done during the pandemic were in limbo.
 Some scientific institutions like the American Geosciences Institute still offered a [summer 2020](https://www.americangeosciences.org/news/agis-2020-remote-summer-internships-provide-geoscience-policy-experience) internship opportunity, but to be conducted remotely.

 These moments to conduct research in regions across the country, or even across the globe in some cases, were upended due to the pandemic, resulting in many students like herself missing out on chances to expand their in-person experience.